How do I apply for the Tuition-Free Community College Plan?

 Filling out the application is easy.
-In fact, you can apply even before you've met all the eligibility requirements.
 Once you've submitted the application, though, it's very important that you complete the next steps that will determine your eligibility.
-Success Boston or your BPS guidance counselor can help you complete these steps in a timely manner.
+Success Boston or your guidance counselor can help you complete these steps in a timely manner.

 1) Fill out the Tuition-Free Community College Plan application

 - The application is fast and easy.
 Just be sure to submit both parts of the application by the appropriate deadline.

 - The deadline to apply for the Fall semester is August 15.

 - The deadline to apply for the Spring semester is January 5.